-- A magnetic disk, is a circular plate constructed of metal or plastic coated with magnetised material.
+- A magnetic disk, is a circular plate constructed of metal or plastic coated with magnetized material.

 - Often, both sides of the disk are used and several disks may be stacked on one spindle with read/write heads available on each surface.

 - All disks rotate together at high speed.
-Bits are stored in the magnetised surface in spots along concentric circles called tracks.
+Bits are stored in the magnetized surface in spots along concentric circles called tracks.
 The tracks are commonly divided into sections called sectors.

-- A magnetic tape is a medium of magnetic recording, made of a thin magnetisable coating on a long, narrow strip of plastic film.
+- A magnetic tape is a medium of magnetic recording, made of a thin magnetizable coating on a long, narrow strip of plastic film.